 Measurement is key because you cannot expect what you do not inspect.

 "...your supply of time is completely inelastic—and perishable."

 Time is still limiting our results despite the advent and proliferation of CRMs, time management tools, daily planners, and efficiency experts.

 According to a study by Salary.com, people waste an average of two hours per day!
-How good does a plan have to be to make up for a 25% reduction in the daily execution and productivity of your staff?
+How glorious does a plan have to be to make up for a 25% reduction in the daily execution and productivity of your staff?

 Get better at saying "yes" and "no" instead of reacting to and engaging with everything that gets thrown into your lap.
 You must control your days instead of allowing your days to control you.